Are you interested in learning what chameleons eat in the wild and captivity?

-For the most part, chameleons are going to avoid eating vegetables, as well as fruits and greens, altogether.
+For the most part, chameleons will avoid eating vegetables and fruits, and greens altogether.

 In captivity, you will find pretty much the only species known to feast on these items are veiled chameleons.

-They developed their enjoyment of vegetables from their wild cousins who, in the Arabian Peninsula, have over time developed a taste for the foliage around them.
+They developed their enjoyment of vegetables from their wild cousins, who have over time developed a taste for the foliage around them in the Arabian Peninsula.

 As they wander in search of protein from insects, they will munch on leaves and flowers.